cgat-developers/ruffus/doc/pipeline_functions.rst

 .. _pipeline_functions.pipeline_run.one_second_per_job:

     * *one_second_per_job*
+        To work around poor file timepstamp resolution for some file systems.
-        By default, **Ruffus** ensures jobs take a minimum of 1 second to complete, to get around coarse grained timestamps in some file systems.
-This is rarely an issue when many jobs run *in parallel*.
-If your file system has sub-second time stamps, you can turn off this delay by setting *one_second_per_job* to ``False``
+        Defaults to True if checksum_level is 0 forcing Tasks to take a minimum of 1 second to complete.
+        If your file system has coarse grained time stamps, you can turn on this delay by setting *one_second_per_job* to ``True``

 .. _pipeline_functions.pipeline_run.touch_files_only: